 A request to meet with or respond to the Dean of Students or designee shall be heeded by all students.
 The request of the Dean of Students or designee shall have priority over all other duties of the student.
 The student will respond at the time and place set by the Dean of Students or designee unless arrangements are made because of extraordinary circumstances.
-Failure to report or respond as directed by the Dean of Students or designee on any matter shall constitute a separate violation of this Code and may result in disciplinary action.
+Failure to report or respond as directed by the Dean of Students or designee on any matter shall constitute a separate violation of this Code and may result in disciplinary action and/or a hold being placed on the student's enrollment.

-17. Student Life Council Hearing Appearances
+17. University Hearing Board Appearances

-The Dean of Students or designee shall have the authority to require a student to appear before the Student Life Council at a designated time and place when the student's presence is necessary to resolve a question which is before the Board.
+The Dean of Students or designee shall have the authority to require a student to appear before the University Hearing Board at a designated time and place when the student's presence is necessary to resolve a question which is before the Board.
 The Dean of Students or designee shall have the authority to require the student to produce such items as are relevant to the adjudication.

-18. Official Withdrawal from the University of Houston - Clear Lake
+18. Official Withdrawal from the University of Houston-Clear Lake

 The Dean of Students Office may place a disciplinary hold on the records and future enrollment of any student who withdraws from the University prior to the resolution of pending disciplinary action.
-The Dean of Students Office may also place a notation on the student's official transcript indicating that, "Disciplinary proceedings are pending at the University of Houston."
+The Dean of Students Office may also place a notation on the student's official transcript indicating that, "Disciplinary proceedings are pending at the University of Houston-Clear Lake."
 Students remain subject to the jurisdiction of the Student Disciplinary Procedures even if they withdraw from the University while disciplinary proceedings are pending.